 Migraine is a type of headache that occurs repetitively on both sides or one side of the head.
 This pain is throbbing and stabbing that leaves many people debilitating , the mechanism of migraine can be explained to the cellular level.
 Changes in cellular activities results in triggering the release

+Anyone who suffers from headaches or migraines knows how debilitating they can be.
+Take Amy, a 22-year-old student whose headaches were so severe she could no longer attend classes.
 When Amy came into our office her energy was low and she was clearly defeated by her headaches, which came as a sharp, stabbing pain in her temples accompanied by a severe sensitivity to light.
 Read more...

 Migraines are severe, chronic headaches that can cause significant pain for 4 to 72 hours.
 The frequency with which these headaches occur varies from person to person, from several times a month to much less frequently.
 A typical migraine attack may include symptoms of moderate to severe pain on one or both sides of the head, head pain with a pulsating or throbbing quality, pain that worsens with physical activity, pain that interferes with regular activities, nausea, and extreme sensitivity to light and sound.